Blady-Com/gnoga/docs/user_guide.md

 The Gnoga framework's root package is Gnoga.
 There are five child packages making up the five areas of development connected to Gnoga development.

-   * Gnoga.Application and its children are related initializing and managing the lifecycle of Gnoga applications.
+   * Gnoga.Application and its children are related initializing and managing the life cycle of Gnoga applications.
    * Gnoga.Types contains Gnoga specific types used through out the framework
    * Gnoga.Gui contains the user interface portions of Gnoga.
 It is further divided in to the following child packages:
      - Gnoga.Gui.Base - Common base functionality and events to all UI objects
      - Gnoga.Gui.Document - Binding to root element of DOM in a window
      - Gnoga.Gui.Element - General binding to all UI objects
-     - Gnoga.Gui.Element.Common - Commond UI elements
+     - Gnoga.Gui.Element.Common - Common UI elements
      - Gnoga.Gui.Element.Form - Form related UI elements
      - Gnoga.Gui.Ekement.Canvas - Binding to a drawing canvas
      - Gnoga.Gui.Element.Multimedia - Multimedia bindings